luminaxster/swe432tomcat/README.md

 ```ShellSession
 "targetbinwebapp not found" error and then an "app crashed" error with code H10 ...
 ```
+You may also see this as an `Application Error` in your Heroku dashboard or your deployed web app.
+The goal is to determine if your application error is a compile-time error or a runtime error.
+Then choose how to address it.
+If you got to the "deployment done", that checks out a compile-time error to some extent, we have to confirm it before continuing.
+For example, if your Heroku app has a servlet generating a web app (HTML+CSS+JS), the application error may be a compile-time error in the browser.
+The application error caught by Heroku may be in your Java code, at runtime.

+Let's proceed to the next step: Are the Heroku logs empty?
+More details [here](htps://help.heroku.com/UMAUQ4UF/why-am-i-seeing-application-error).
+In general, check [Heroku Error Codes](https://devcenter.heroku.com/articles/error-codes)(H12, R14, R15, H10, H14 etc.).

+If still, the logs are not verbose enough, check if the application runs **locally** under the same behavior.
+If the app fails, the terminal may show more error details in the stack trace to pinpoint the defective code location.

 ### C. Build and run your app
 To run an app contained in your repo, look up for the file `POM.xml` in your repo’s root folder.
 Maven uses this configuration file to build your app so Heroku can run it.
 Run the following two commands to build and run your app: